pudnax/pilka/README.md

 [winit](https://crates.io/crates/winit) is the "default" window library in Rust ecosystem.
 And it covers the most of cross-platform issues for you.

-[RustFFT](https://crates.io/crates/rustfft) is used to perform Fast FFT for generating textures.
+[RustFFT](https://crates.io/crates/rustfft) is used to perform Fast FFT for generating sound textures.
-Version 4.0 I keep trying not to use nightly features.

 [cpal](https://crates.io/crates/cpal) is used to capture sound from microphone and probably MIDI devices in the future.